What’s New for 2020–2021

 Wild Turkey Season and Limits

-Act 223 of 2018 will begin to take effect on January 1, 2020.
+Act 223 of 2018 took effect on January 1, 2020.
 This Act changes the registration period for boats from every three years to annually.
 The provisions of the Act will be phased in over a three-year period as your current three-year registrations expire.
-Additional details about these changes and how they will be implemented will be distributed late in 2019 via email, social media, the SCDNR website, news media, and other sources.
+Additional details about these changes and how they will be implemented will be distributed via email, social media, the SCDNR website, news media, and other sources.

 Operation Coast Watch

 The South Carolina Department of Natural Resources Coast Watch is a program under Operation Game Thief designed to focus attention on coastal fisheries and resource violations.